-Generally, an applicant should expect notification by email or post of whether a grant has been allocated between June 14 and June 30, 2017.
+Applicants will receive a notification by email or post of whether a grant has been approved.
+Results of first allocation will be announced June 14-30, 2017, second allocation — December 6-30, 2017.
 If a grant is approved, the applicant will be asked to complete electronic “Final project report” form assigned to the application on the LF Grant portal, to present receipts and other documentation indicating that the funds were used for the purposes it was granted.
 After pay-out is approved by the Chairman of the Grants Committee, checks are issued only in the name indicated on the application and mailed to the said address.

 The Foundation can only fund a fraction of the requests that are received.
 In some cases, excellent proposals cannot be funded because they fall outside of the Foundation’s current focus or because of funding limitations.
 A denial of a funding is not a reflection on the applicant or the value of the project.